stevecoding/azure-synapse-analytics-day/README.md

 The Azure Synapse SQL Pools in Azure Synapse Analytics is the new incarnation of the former Azure SQL Data Warehouse.
 It provides all the modern SQL data warehousing features while benefiting from the advanced integration with all the other Synapse services.

-## Exercise 5 - Data Science with Spark
+## Exercise 5 - Data Science with Azure Synapse Spark

-In this exercise you will play the role of a Data Scientist that based on the <TBD> dataset, using Synapse Spark, creates a model to predict <TBD>.
+In this exercise you will play the role of a Data Scientist that based on the WWI sales dataset, using Azure Synapse Spark, creates a model to predict customer purchase volumes.

 Modern era data environments must handle in a performant and seamless way any data an organization might have.
 In almost all cases, this means a combination of relational SQL-style capabilities and big data ones.
 In the world of massively distributed big data processing platforms, Spark is almost an implicit choice.